triton-inference-server/server/docs/build.md

 the tritonserver executable in /opt/tritonserver/bin and the required shared libraries in /opt/tritonserver/lib.
-The backends built for Triton will be in /opt/tritonserver/backends (note that as of the 20.10 release the PyTorch and TensorRT backends are still included in the core of Triton and so do not appear in /opt/tritonserver/backends).
+The backends built for Triton will be in /opt/tritonserver/backends (note that as of the 20.11 release the TensorRT backend is still included in the core of Triton and so does not appear in /opt/tritonserver/backends).

 Building with Docker ensures that all the correct CUDA, cudnn, TensorRT and other dependencies are handled for you.
 A Docker build is